rantalainen/webropol-api-client/README.md

 Gets all answers for one survey that is specified in the request with the surveyId.
 Optional filters: StartDate and EndDate.

+This API endpoint will be deprecated, and you should use `getSurveyResponses` instead.

 _Example Request_

 ```javascript